MicrosoftDocs/entra-docs/docs/identity/role-based-access-control/permissions-reference.md

 Users with this role have global permissions within Microsoft Exchange Online, when the service is present.
 Also has the ability to create and manage all Microsoft 365 groups, manage support tickets, and monitor service health.
 For more information, see [About admin roles in the Microsoft 365 admin center](/microsoft-365/admin/add-users/about-admin-roles).

 > [!NOTE]
-> In the Microsoft Graph API and Azure AD PowerShell, this role is named Exchange Service Administrator.
+> In the Microsoft Graph API and Microsoft Graph PowerShell, this role is named Exchange Service Administrator.
 In the [Azure portal](/azure/azure-portal/azure-portal-overview), it is named Exchange Administrator.
 In the [Exchange admin center](/exchange/exchange-admin-center), it is named Exchange Online administrator.

 > [!div class="mx-tableFixed"]
 > | Actions | Description |